piaoziyue/ReadNIMEwithMeWeb/_posts/reading/2025-01-23-motor learning.md

 # Embodied Learning [1]
 Embodied learning occurs when the meaning of what is learned is grounded in body movement and perception.

+# interoception and body related [3]

+* **internal sensations**
+  * **interoception**: visceral or internal bodily sensation. meant to describe various kinds of sensory signals that originate from biological bodies, including visceral signals such as heart rate and body temperature (Craig, 2009; Tsakiris, 2017)
+  * musculo-skeletal or physical sensation (proprioception and kinesthesis).
+    * **proprioception**: sense of position and orientation; Proprioception refers to our sensation and perception of limb, trunk, and head position and movement.
+It's always overlooked as one of our basic senses, proprioception is sensory information transmitted to the central nervous system about such movement characteristics as direction, location in space, velocity, and muscle activation
+    * sensations of movement (kinesthesis)

+  * interoception to refer to body-related signals that originate from moving the body, such as **proprioception** and **tactile perception**.

+  * physical sensation (proprioception and kinesthesis) (Mishkin et al., 1984)

 # Motor skills